COALESCE / NULLIF

 Both COALESCE and NULLIF are defined in standard SQL and can be used across MySQL, PostgreSQL, Oracle, SQL Server, and SQLite.

--- Syntax that works across all databases.
-SELECT COALESCE(phone, 'Not registered') AS phone FROM members; SELECT total_sales / NULLIF(quantity, 0) AS unit_price FROM products;
+SELECT COALESCE(phone, 'Not registered') AS phone FROM members; SELECT NULLIF(nickname, '') AS nickname FROM members;

 The shorthand NULL-replacement syntax varies by database.
 MySQL uses IFNULL, Oracle uses NVL, and SQL Server uses ISNULL.

 -- MySQL: uses IFNULL.
-SELECT name, IFNULL(points, 0) AS points FROM members; -- Oracle: uses NVL.
-SELECT name, NVL(points, 0) AS points FROM members; -- SQL Server: uses ISNULL.
-SELECT name, ISNULL(points, 0) AS points FROM members;
+SELECT name, IFNULL(nickname, 'Not set') AS nickname FROM members; -- Oracle: uses NVL.
+SELECT name, NVL(nickname, 'Not set') AS nickname FROM members; -- SQL Server: uses ISNULL.
+SELECT name, ISNULL(nickname, 'Not set') AS nickname FROM members;

 For portability, it is recommended to use the standard SQL COALESCE rather than database-specific functions.